drakvuf-on-arm/drakvuf-on-arm/README.md

             rm -f module_dwarf.ko
     ```

-    Execute `make dwarf` to compile the dwarf .object
+    Execute `make dwarf` to compile the DWARF object.

-## **Generating the Linux kernel profile**
+## **Generating the Linux Kernel Profile**

-  After the dwarf object is generated, the repository containing the scripts to the [rekall-profile-generator](https://github.com/drakvuf-on-arm/rekall-profile-generator) must be cloned.
+  After the DomU object is generated, the repository containing the scripts to the [rekall-profile-generator](https://github.com/drakvuf-on-arm/rekall-profile-generator) must be cloned.
 In the repository's local directory execute the following commands to create the kernel's profile:

-  `./rekall-profile-generator.py -s <path_to_linux_kernel>/System.map -c <path_to_linux_kernel>/.config -d <path_to_rekall>/tools/linux/module_dwarf.ko`
+  `./rekall-profile-generator.py -s <path_to_linux_kernel>/System.map -c <path_to_linux_kernel>/.config -d <path_to_rekall>/tools/linux/module_DomU.ko`

   You need to copy the generated `profile` in the SD-Card that will be used by the ARM board.